ArrayXPath

 GO-based annotation and OMIM information (Homo sapiens only)

-Example 10 clusters from the Human HeLa cell-cycle data analyzed by ArrayXPath.
+from the Human HeLa cell-cycle data analyzed by ArrayXPath.

 (PathMeSH returns a list of disease-related pathways with statistical significance scores by integrating pathway resources, MeSH disease names, and OMIM Morbid Map.)